AlessandroMuscio/regesta-dev-candidate-assessment/README.md

 # Install all dependencies
 npm install

+# Build the website
+npm run build

 # Start the build of the website
 npm start
 ```

 Before doing this, contact me to get the '_URI_' to the **DB** that I saved in a `.env` file of course not saved in _version control_.

+## Help

+In this repo can be found everything helpful to use this website:

+- [here](./.github/Test%20d'ingresso%2001%20-%20English,%20problem%20solving,%20coding%20quality,%20TDD.pdf) can be found the specifics of the projects
+- [here](./.github/userGuide.pdf) can be found the user guide
+- and below you can find a video of the website working

 https://github.com/AlessandroMuscio/regesta-dev-candidate-assessment/assets/56693783/57aa2f37-2769-48a2-90de-f748f820de68